All Episodes

 Do you think that billionaires have a right to exist?

-I don't think that we should have billionaires, because frankly, it is so much money.
+I don't think that we should have billionaires because frankly, it is so much money.

 We have to continue to elect more socialists, and we have to ensure that we are unapologetic about our socialism.

-Whether it's BDS, right, or whether it's the end goal of ceasing the means of production.
+But then there are also other issues that we firmly believe in, whether it's BDS, right, or whether it's the end goal of seizing the means of production.

-Do you condemn that phrase globalize the intifada?
+Do you condemn that phrase, globalize the Intifada?

 That's not language that I use.

-The solution has to be moving toward the full decommodification of housing.
+If we want to end the housing crisis, the solution has to be moving toward the full decommodification of housing.

 And that is an astronomical figure.